JoanaParaiba/joanaparaiba/README.md

 ## ✨ Fun Facts
-- I'm also a designer, and I switched from design to development a few years back 🎨
+- I'm also a designer.
+I switched from design to development a few years back 🎨
 - Proud pet and plant momma 🌱🐾